 I’m still here.
 I’m still going to sleep at night knowing

-Yet I recognize how “fortunate” I am (if any kind of addiction can be considered more fortunate than another) that my crux isn’t cocaine or heroin, or something else.
-Either way, they're all destructive and they’ll still kill you.
+I recognize how “fortunate” I am (if any kind of addiction can be considered better than another) that my crux isn’t cocaine or heroin, or anything worse.
+Either way, they're all destructive, and they’ll all kill you.
 Booze might just take a little longer.
-I know.
-Because of my dad.
+I know, because of my dad.

 I am still meeting with my psychiatrist and doctors.
 And yes, oddly enough, I have taken to more socializing.
 It’s odd because most of us isolate when we are at our worst… I know, ironic.
 I don’t even understand that myself.
 I’ve been shopping (much more than I should, considering I’m unemployed).
 I visit my friends.
 I visit my extended family.
 I go out to eat.
 And if I were a believer, I’m sure I would go to my place of worship for reprieve.

-And COVID is killing our kids.
-But again, not how you my be thinking.
+Some of those desperate situations include our youth.
+COVID is killing our children.
+But again, not how you might be thinking.

 I’ve seen/heard/read opinions lately from people who are certain